josefemanuele/iot_sensing_and_forwarding/README.md

 ![Network latency](img/latency.png)

-Measured network latency is of about 8.21 milliseconds.
+Measured network latency is of about 8.21 milliseconds for each message.

 # Evaluating performances with different input signals